 To accomplish a successful Needle Felted project, you will need to stab wool with felting (sharp) needles (over and over) for a long time.

 The most important part about felting with needles, is HOW you use the needles.
-At first it may appear that the needle handling has nothing at all to do with felting, however, for the finest results, the angle, depth and force behind each stab (along with the gauge of needle) can effect & create the smallest of perfections, making the most pleasing results.
+The angle, depth and force behind each stab (along with the gauge of needle) can effect & create the smallest of perfections, making the most pleasing results.

 The Needles are sharp, and have barbs that go in only one direction – to PUNCH the fibre together – then release easily.

-Different effects can be created by directionally stabbing “in a line” “around in circles” concentrated in one spot, or with evenly spaced stabbing.
+Different effects can be created by directional stabbing “in a line” & “around in circles”…. concentrated in one spot, or with evenly spaced stabbing back and forth.